002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

   0 & 0 & 1
   \end{bmatrix}

-Repeating the above procedure with the same assumptions results in this simulation matrix:
+Repeating the above procedure with the same assumptions will result in this simulation matrix:

 .. math::